Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Conclusion

 \section{Conclusion}

-We have studied the per-bundle inversion problem in Temporal CT --- recovering three line-integral attenuations from five summed Poisson measurements in the $5\times3$ bundle geometry studied here --- and established its fundamental statistical limits and achievable algorithmic performance.
-The forward model (sum of exponentials) creates two distinct performance levels: an irreducible aggregation loss fixed by the $5\times3$ system matrix, and a reducible algorithmic inefficiency that improved estimators can close.
+We have studied the per-bundle inversion problem of Temporal CT --- recovering three line-integral attenuations from five summed Poisson intensities in the $5\times3$ geometry --- and established both its statistical limits and the performance of practical estimators.
+Because the forward model sums exponentials, performance separates into two levels: a structural aggregation loss fixed by the incidence matrix, and a reducible algorithmic inefficiency that better estimators can close.
+The closed-form CRBs make the first level exact --- at equal attenuation the Fisher information factorizes and the inflation ratios are the constants $\sqrt{7/3}\approx1.53$ (endpoints) and $\sqrt{13/3}\approx2.08$ (middle path), with bundle efficiencies $\eta_k$ that serve as a figure of merit for any $M\times K$ multiplexed geometry.
+Against this floor, SNN1 exhausts the per-bundle Fisher information at the endpoints (within $1$--$2\%$ of CRB) but leaves the characteristic $1.4$--$1.7\times$ middle-path gap, and a physics-motivated residual network closes much of that gap through a learned joint prior --- while the V1/V2 convergence shows the five raw counts are the complete per-bundle observation, so the network learns the nonlinear inverse directly from them without engineered features.

-\textbf{Four contributions.} (1)~Closed-form CRBs via the equal-attenuation FIM factorization $\mathbf{F}(x)=N_0 e^{-x}\mathbf{M}$, yielding inflation ratios $\sqrt{7/3}\approx1.528$ (endpoints) and $\sqrt{13/3}\approx2.082$ (middle path) that are exactly constant within the equal-attenuation family and illustrate the methodology for evaluating any $M\times K$ TCT geometry; at unequal attenuation the ratios vary (Appendix~A).
-(2)~SNN1, a near-optimal classical algorithm that exhausts the per-bundle Fisher information for endpoint paths ($1$--$2\%$ of CRB) but leaves a $1.4$--$1.7\times$ gap for the middle path.
-(3)~A physics-motivated residual network evaluated across RND~$\to$~SGS~$\to$~PIS, revealing the sinogram informativeness spectrum; a V5 inference-time assembly (SNN1 endpoints + NN middle path) achieving $1.2$--$1.8\times\sigfair$ on endpoints and $0.12$--$1.0\times$ on the middle path (Table~\ref{tab:v5_perpath}) --- the first demonstration that TCT+NN matches or exceeds equal-dose single-source CT precision on the structurally hardest path.
-(4)~The V1/V2 ablation: raw measurements form an approximately sufficient statistic; SVD preprocessing helps training speed but not final accuracy.

-\textbf{The RND~$\to$~SGS~$\to$~PIS arc.} On RND the NN closes the SNN1 $x_2$ gap by $31$--$47\%$ but cannot cross $\sigfair$; on SGS it beats SNN1 by $33$--$67\%$ at high attenuation but the phantom prior still cannot supply the anatomical information needed to cross $\sigfair$; on PIS the NN/$\sigfair$ ratio drops below~1.0 at bin~6 and reaches $0.096$ at bin~9 --- the Bayesian CRB~\eqref{eq:BCRB} becomes the operative bound.
-The UC5 cross-evaluation (SGS-trained on PIS) shows that a concentrated wrong prior is catastrophically worse than a broad wrong prior: prior diversity is the key requirement.

-\textbf{Two research threads.} \textit{Thread~1 (sinogram constraints):} same-path adjacent-bundle correlation $\rho\approx+0.9995$, confirmed in both sinograms, motivates a volumetric architecture exploiting inter-bundle structure in three directions; this is the subject of a companion investigation. \textit{Thread~2 (system design):} the bundle efficiency $\eta_k = r_k^{-2}$ is a figure of merit for any TCT geometry, enabling a principled search for system matrices that reduce the irreducible physics penalty at constant dose~\cite{besson2016spie}.
-The optimal geometry, once identified via Thread~2, becomes the target for Thread~1.

-The per-bundle CRBs and algorithms of this paper provide the foundation and the baseline against which both threads' gains will be measured.